mdn/content/files/en-us/web/accessibility/aria/roles/rowgroup_role/index.md

 None.

-<div class="note"><p><span class="ILfuVd yZ8quc">The first rule of ARIA use is if you can use a native feature with the semantics and behavior you require already built in, instead of re-purposing an element and <strong>adding</strong> an ARIA role, state or property to make it accessible, then do so.
-Employ the HTML <table> element instead of the ARIA role of table whenever possible.</span></p></div>
+> **Note:** The first rule of ARIA use is if you can use a native feature with the semantics and behavior you require already built in, instead of re-purposing an element and **adding** an ARIA role, state or property to make it accessible, then do so.
+Employ the HTML `<table>` element instead of the ARIA role of table whenever possible.

 ## Examples